Rachel Kempson: Personal life and death

 Kempson married fellow actor Michael Redgrave in 1935, and became the daughter-in-law of Roy Redgrave and Margaret Scudamore.
 Kempson was the mother of Vanessa (born 1937), Corin (1939–2010) and Lynn Redgrave (1943–2010) and the grandmother of Joely and Natasha Richardson (1963–2009), Jemma Redgrave, Luke Redgrave, Arden Redgrave, Harvey Redgrave, Carlo Gabriel Nero, Benjamin B. Clark, Kelly B. Clark and Annabel Lucy Clark.

-In 1959, her husband was knighted and she formally became Lady Redgrave.
+In 1959, her husband was knighted, and she formally became Lady Redgrave.
 However, she refused to use her title professionally.
-In 2003, four days before what would have been her 93rd birthday, she died of a stroke at the home of her granddaughter, Natasha Richardson, in Millbrook, New York.
+In 2003, she died, aged 92, of a stroke at the home of her granddaughter, Natasha Richardson, in Millbrook, New York.
 Richardson died on 18 March 2009 in a skiing accident and was buried near Kempson.
 Kempson's youngest daughter, Lynn Redgrave, was buried in the same cemetery on 8 May 2010, near Kempson and Richardson.